workkkfor2012/gemini-coder/README.md

 - you're an experienced engineer working on a large codebase
 - you're a student or hobbyist on a budget
-- you love free and open source software 🫶
+- you prefer community-driven initiatives to proprietary black boxes

 **See how simple it is to implement a feature with ChatGPT:**